 Selection is based upon the candidate’s:

-a demonstrated interest in laboratory medicine as a career
+- A demonstrated interest in laboratory medicine as a career

 Given the large number of applicants each year, we are not able to offer an interview to all candidates.
 Personal interviews are offered to candidates based on the criteria listed above and are mandatory for admission to the program.